mm6/InternetOfThingsCourse/projects/project2/Project2_U22_No_Argon.md

 ### Part 2 Monitoring light levels by simulating a microcontroller

-1. Our goal is to build a Node-RED flow with a final debug node generating text such as this:
+1. Our goal is to build a Node-RED flow with a final debug node repeatedly showing text such as this:

 ```
 "{"deviceID":"e00fce68dfb40ca61243495e","lightReading":"89","time":"2021-06-05T21:00:09.832Z"}"